HarrisonburgDentist

 Pregnancy Dental Care Guide for Shenandoah Valley Moms

-Pregnancy brings dramatic changes to every system in your body, and your mouth is no exception.
-Hormonal shifts, particularly the surge in progesterone and estrogen, increase blood flow to the gums, making them more susceptible to inflammation and bleeding.
-This condition, known as pregnancy gingivitis, affects up to 75 percent of pregnant women and typically appears during the second trimester.
+Pregnancy brings remarkable changes to every system in your body, and your mouth is no exception.
+Hormonal shifts, especially the rise in progesterone and estrogen, increase blood flow to your gums and make them more reactive to the plaque that is always present along the gum line.
+The result is gums that swell, redden, and bleed more easily than before, a condition known as pregnancy gingivitis.
+It affects up to 75 percent of pregnant women and usually shows up during the second trimester.
+The good news is that with steady home care and regular cleanings, it is very manageable and typically settles after delivery.

-Despite persistent myths, dental care during pregnancy is not only safe but strongly recommended by both the American Dental Association and the American College of Obstetricians and Gynecologists.
-Routine cleanings, X-rays with proper shielding, and even necessary dental work including fillings and crowns can be safely performed during pregnancy.
-The second trimester is generally considered the most comfortable time for dental treatment, but urgent issues should be addressed at any stage.
+Despite a stubborn myth that you should avoid the dentist while expecting, dental care during pregnancy is not only safe but strongly recommended by both the American Dental Association and the American College of Obstetricians and Gynecologists.
+Routine cleanings, X-rays with proper shielding, and necessary treatment such as fillings and crowns can all be done safely while you are pregnant.
+Your OB-GYN and your dentist are on the same page here.
+Keeping your mouth healthy is part of keeping your pregnancy healthy.

-Nutrition during pregnancy also affects your baby's developing teeth.
-The primary teeth begin forming around the sixth week of pregnancy, and the mineralization of these teeth depends on adequate calcium, phosphorus, vitamin D, and vitamin A in the mother's diet.
-A balanced diet rich in dairy products, leafy greens, lean proteins, and whole grains supports both maternal oral health and fetal dental development.
-Our Harrisonburg team works with expectant mothers throughout the Shenandoah Valley to ensure their dental care plan supports a healthy pregnancy.
+What you eat during pregnancy helps build your baby's teeth as well as protect your own.
+Your child's primary teeth begin forming around the sixth week of pregnancy, and the mineralization of those tiny teeth draws on the calcium, phosphorus, vitamin D, and vitamin A in your diet.
+A balanced mix of dairy or fortified alternatives, leafy greens, lean proteins, and whole grains supports both your oral health and your baby's developing smile.
+Staying hydrated and choosing water over sugary or acidic drinks gives your enamel a break at the same time.

 Have Questions?
 We Are Here to Help.